The cosmic optical background excess, dark matter, and line-intensity mapping

 which we convert into measured intensity at $\lambda_{\rm piv}$ using the sensitivity corresponding to the diffuse photometry keyword for targets with Solar-like spectral energy distributions (RSOLAR in Table 2 of Ref.~\cite{LORRI}, transformed to the correct units):

-We show the predicted contributions to the measured flux by LORRI in the right panel of Fig.~\ref{fig:spectrum}, along with the COB excess measured, which could be explained by the correct combination of dark matter mass and decay rate.
+We show the predicted contributions to the measured flux by LORRI in the right panel of Fig.~\ref{fig:spectrum}, along with the COB excess measured, which could be explained by the correct combination of ALP mass and decay rate.
 In the bottom panels we show the specific intensities for each mass normalized to yield the correct contribution to the measured flux to explain the COB excess, indicating the corresponding decay rate in the right panel.

-Although we have modeled this decay in terms of the decay rate without loss of generality, we can frame it in the context of axions to compare the required dark matter properties with existing constraints in the mass range of interest.
 We calculate the required decay rates to explain the COB excess as function of mass from Eq.~\eqref{eq:I}.
-The required decay rates at 95\% confidence level are shown in Fig.~\ref{fig:constraints}, along with existing constraints and forecasted sensitivities.
+We limit our study to $3\,{\rm eV}\lesssim m_\chi c^2\lesssim 20\,{\rm eV}$, since photons produced from more massive ALP are heavily absorbed by intergalactic gas along the line of sight (see e.g.,~\cite{1995ApJ...441...18M, Inoue:2014zna}.)
+In addition, that range of the parameter space is further constrained by alternative observations~\cite{Wadekar:2021qae, Bolliet:2020ofj}.
+The required decay rates (and corresponding photon-axion couplings) at 95\% confidence level are shown in Fig.~\ref{fig:constraints}, along with existing constraints and forecasted sensitivities.
 We include the most competitive existing bounds on this mass range, namely the spectroscopic observations of the dwarf spheroidal galaxy Leo T with MUSE~\cite{Regis:2020fhw} and optical searches using VIMOS spectra for line emission in the galaxy clusters Abell 2667 and 2390~\cite{Grin:2006aw}, and limits derived from the study of the cooling of horizontal branch stars in globular clusters~\cite{Ayala:2014pea}.
 We also include the tentative 68\% confidence level favored regions on the axion parameter space from the study of the blazar 1ES 1218+304 $\gamma$-ray spectrum~\cite{Korochkin_axion}, which requires a bump in the extragalactic background light (EBL) to fit the attenuation of the spectrum at high energies~\cite{Korochkin_bump}.
-For $m_\chi c^2\gtrsim 8$ eV, the required decay rates are currently unconstrained, and interestingly overlap with the favored region from Ref.~\cite{Korochkin_axion}.
-Thus, it is possible that the COB excess is indeed produced by dark matter decays.
-Additional, independent observations will be required to confirm or reject this candidate.
+For $8\, {\rm eV}\lesssim m_\chi c^2 \lesssim 20\, {\rm eV}$ the required decay rates are currently unconstrained, and interestingly overlap with the favored region from Ref.~\cite{Korochkin_axion}.
+We do not include existing constraints from Ref.~\cite{Cadamuro:2011fd} using observations of the optical and near-infrared background, since the substantial update in this kind of observations (including the COB excess discussed in this paper) requires the revision of those bounds.